Qarik-Group/operator-workshop/student/lab-3/README.md

 export MY_SUBNET=student-1
 ```

 6. There is a small change to the `cloud-config` we need to fix before we can deploy.
-An updated `cloud-config.yml` is included in this `lab-3` folder.
+An updated `cloud-config.yml` is included in this `lab-3` folder, it changes the initial `vm_type` from "default" to "minimal".

 ```
 $ bosh update-cloud-config cloud-config.yml -v internal_cidr=$MY_CIDR -v internal_gw=$MY_GW -v subnetwork_name=$MY_SUBNET